-Deepnote is designed to support most data analysis workflows, many of which include running long running tasks.
-As such, Deepnote does not interrupt running kernels on paid hardware.
+Deepnote is designed to support most data analysis workflows, many of which include long-running tasks.
+This page explains when your projects can be descheduled.

-It has no user sessions - this means that you do not have Deepnote open and focused in your web-browser.
+The project has no user sessions - this means that you do not have Deepnote open in your web browser.

-It has no running running computation - this means that there is no notebook currently executing code
+The project has no running computation - this means that there is no notebook currently executing code

-There were no changes to the code for at least 15 minutes.
+There were no changes to the code or any execution for at least 15 minutes (customizable).